Skip to main content

 Teaching methods and materials

-The subject curricula contain clear competence aims at specified grades.
+The subject curricula contain clear competence goals at specified grades.
 In assigning such skills targets, the subject curricula are expressing high academic ambitions for all pupils, who in varying degrees should be able to reach the targets that have been set.
 Each pupil shall be stimulated to the best realisation of his or her goals through differentiated education.
 If a pupil is not benefiting properly from ordinary lessons, he or she is entitled to special tuition.
 Under the National Curriculum, schools are to prioritise the cultivation of basic skills.
 The curriculum has emphasised five basic skills in being able to express oneself orally and in writing, in reading, in numeracy and in the use of digital tools.
 The basic skills being an important foundation for all other learning have been incorporated into the subject curricula for all subjects.
 All teachers are therefore responsible for enabling pupils to develop basic skills through their work in various subjects.
 An emphasis on reading and writing from the first grade in the 10-year compulsory school is an integral part of the National Curriculum.

 The subject curricula focus on active, enterprising and independent pupils.
 Pupils should learn by doing, exploring and experimenting, and in so doing should acquire new knowledge and understanding.
 The working methods chosen should contribute to the process whereby pupils develop new perspectives and encounter new impulses.
 The working methods should also present them with challenges, which, together with their active participation and individual efforts, will build up their competence and self-respect.
 Suitably adapted education presupposes a variety of methods to allow for the different abilities and aptitudes of the pupils.